SWING'ALG

 Living beings, in particular the plants, contain circulating water that produces an electrical activity.
 The electric current can be transcoded in music notes.
 The melody that is obtained seems to contain proteodies.

-The scientific basis of the music of water and plants Several types of devices are currently marketed to obtain the music of plants from the measurement of their electrical activity [1].
+Several types of devices are currently marketed to obtain the music of plants from the measurement of their electrical activity [1].
 They are sometimes referred to as just fun gadgets, yet there is a very serious scientific basis for this technology.
 Moreover, extensions in the fields of plant, animal and human health are currently being intensively researched.

 It all started in the United States in the 1960s with the experiments of Cleve Backster (inventor of the modern lie detector based on capacitance measurements) who found that plants could react to various stimuli [2].
 Scientists then became interested in the issue and confirmed that plants can communicate by different means including electromagnetic waves.
 Very recent publications show that there could even be a real language with words [3] and today some researchers do not hesitate to speak of plant intelligence [4], [5], [6].